magnusviri/hashcat-macos-utils/README.md

 ## dslocal-plist-ShadowHashData-2hashcat.sh

-Create a user named "crackme" with a stupid simple password, read it, crack it.
+Create a user named "crackme" with a stupid simple password, read it, crack it (ya know, make sure hashcat is working).

 ```
 sysadminctl -addUser crackme -password 1234